gsbdarc/intro_to_yens_2024/docs/6_jupyterhub.md

 ![](../assets/images/jupyter_notebook.png)

-In the top right corner of the notebook, you can see the current **kernel** being used.(Python 3 (ipykernel) above) A kernel is the computational engine that runs your code, and each notebook is linked to a **language-specific kernel** (e.g., Python, R, Julia).
+In the top right corner of the notebook, you can see the current **kernel** being used.(Python 3 (ipykernel)) A kernel is the computational engine that runs your code, and each notebook is linked to a **language-specific kernel** (e.g., Python, R, Julia).

 The notebook is composed of **cells**, which can be executed individually or all at once.
 You can run individual cells using the **Run** button (single arrow) or by pressing `Shift + Enter`.
 To run all cells in sequence, you can use the **Run All** button (double arrow).
 This flexibility allows you to interact with the kernel in a modular and dynamic way, making it easy to run, test, and modify code in parts or as a whole.
+Clicking on the cycle icon will restart the kernel.

 There are two main types of cells: